keeslinp/lifeomic-test/client/README.md

 ## Next steps if more time

 Obviously, I would implement the goal features if I had more time.
 Beyond those though, I would implement caching to mitigate the slow response time from the server.
+Along that line, I would also add failure handling for network requests.
 From an software architecture standpoint, I would implement either redux or something like redux to allow the app to grow more easily.
 The choice to use state and handle all of the network logic in App.js was simply one of efficiency.
 Taking the time to build out actions, reducerse, and middleware was not worth it for such a simple application.